stephenkeep/barcode_scanner/README.md

 iOS Barcode Scanner

-A simple, fast iOS barcode scanner - supports iOS5.0+ - iOS7
+A simple, fast iOS barcode scanner: supports iOS5 - iOS7

 Combining two great projects in GPUImage and ZXingObjC this project creates a barcode scanner that is fast, simple and completely open source.